 Celebrating and re-weaving the web of Life, which sustains us all.

 Mutually enhancing relationships are based on respect, reciprocity and intimacy; we nurture affectionate alliances and long term commitments across all our partnerships.

 As communities become more resilient to climate change and other pressures, they become active agents in the transformation of the industrial growth economy, which has caused the many crises we now face.

-The power to challenge the dominant forces at play in the world today lies in the cooperation and convergence of social movements working in solidarity for a just and equitable world for humans and the wider Earth community.
+The power to challenge the dominant forces at play in the world today lies in the cooperation and convergence of social movements working in solidarity for a just, regenerative and equitable world for humans and the wider Earth community.

 Small is beautiful and we can be most effective by remaining small, agile and responsive.
 Our size is amplified through collaboration and affectionate alliances.

 Live with ecological integrity through nurturing our relationship with Nature as teacher.

 Live healthy, responsible and resilient lives at home and in our work.

 Connect ideas, people, organisations, movements and networks in diverse and creative ways in order to encourage collaboration and a holistic world view.

 Celebrate the rich diversity of life on our beautiful planet; our one and only home.